yoadg/yoadg.github.io/readme.md

 The (almost) complete guide for designing software systems in the cloud Overview of the fundamental concepts, building blocks and design patterns of cloud-based software systems, including:
-- Compute platforms
+- Cloud computing
-- Storage
+- Compute infrastructure
-- Databases
+- Data stores
-- Messaging buses
+- Networking
-- Communication protocols
+- Communication methods
 - Micro-services architecture
 - Serverless computing